Sujansinhthakor/QuickLook/README.md

 1. Double-click the **Right Control** key after selecting any word on a webpage to see its meaning.
 2. The definition will appear in a popup without requiring you to leave the current page.
 .
+## Technical Details

+- The extension uses vanilla JavaScript and doesn't require any external libraries.
+- Definitions are fetched from the [Free Dictionary API](https://dictionaryapi.dev/).
+- The extension listens for the right Control key presses and checks for double-presses within a 500ms window.
+- It creates a custom tooltip to display the definition and pronunciation icon.

+## Limitations

+- Works only for single words (no spaces allowed in selection).
+- Requires internet connection to fetch definitions.
+- Audio pronunciation is not available for all words.

+## Contributing

+Contributions to improve the extension are welcome.
+Please feel free to submit pull requests or open issues to suggest enhancements or report bugs.